usethesource/rascal-website/courses/RascalAmendmentProposals/RAP11/RAP11.md

 [^1]:  RAP is at the moment following Pyhton’s PEP ([https://www.python.org/dev/peps/](https://www.python.org/dev/peps/)).
 We need to look at other projects to see what is best.
 See for instance,  [http://yt-project.org/](http://yt-project.org/)
+[^3]: actually we don't want to encode/decode _anything_ for a raw datetime input literal, if possible.